kapitanov/blog/content/posts/pacels-theorem/index.md

 [The last time](../cap-theorem/index.md) we spoke about the CAP theorem, we saw how it describes the trade-offs between Consistency, Availability when a system experiences a Network Partitioning.
-Today, we will expore another side of distributed systems trade-off: the PACELS theorem.
+Today, we will explore another side of distributed systems trade-off: the PACELS theorem.

 The PACELS theorem (often pronounced as `pack-else`) was proposed by [Daniel Abadi in 2010](https://dbmsmusings.blogspot.com/2010/04/problems-with-cap-and-yahoos-little.html) as an extension to the CAP theorem.
 While the CAP theorem focuses only on the behavior of a distributed system during a network partition, the PACELS theorem also pays lots of attention to a different state of a system - a state without any network partitions.

-Similarily as we did with the CAP theorem, we won't just quote it and call it a day, instead, we will try to devise it outselves from the ground up.
+Similarly as we did with the CAP theorem, we won't just quote it and call it a day, instead, we will try to devise it ourselves from the ground up.

 ## Terms